jfhfbm/rcos-status-updates/spring_2019/week_05.md

 > I keep getting tripped up by a lack of general knowledge of the existing code base.
 At one point, I was manually\
 > creating and intiializing wires, not knowing that a nice CreateWire() function had alreday been provided in the\
 > Circuit Designer.
 To mitigate this problem, I've read the circuit designer, and have been paying more attention\
-> to my other team members' assignemnts, so that I can learn from them too.\
+> to my other team members' assignments, so that I can learn from them too.\

 ## Notes